Introduction: The growing importance of B2B customer portals

 Phase 3: Advanced functions (AI, configuration, analytics)

-The choice of the right technology depends on various factors:
+The right technology depends on several factors:

-Size and complexity of your product catalog
+Size and complexity of your product catalogue

-Scalability and future-proofing
+Scalability and future readiness

 Available resources and expertise